Learn to Code in Kenya: Beginner's Guide to Programming Languages

 Frequently Asked Questions

-Kenya's tech scene is rapidly expanding, contributing 8.4% to the country's GDP.
-Major companies like Google and Microsoft are heavily investing, marking Nairobi as a key hub for technology development.
+Kenya's tech scene is rapidly growing, with the ICT sector contributing 8.4% to the GDP.
+Major companies like Google and Microsoft are investing significantly, creating more tech job opportunities.
+Coding skills are essential to enter this booming market.

-What are the costs and benefits of coding bootcamps in Kenya?
+What are the costs associated with learning to code in Kenya?

 You may be interested in the following topics as well: